-In 2018, there were 233,712 residents ages 65 and older in SCHHC's service area, representing 13.8% of its population.
-Between 2018 and 2023, the service area's senior population is projected to grow 24.3%.9
+SDC's south region borders the Pacific Ocean to the west and Mexico to the south.
+The region's population is predominately Hispanic (60.5%), white (9.5%) and Asian/Pacific Islander (13.3%).
+In 2018, there were 87,763 residents ages 65 and older in SCVMC's service area, representing 13.0% of its population.
+Between 2018 and 2023, the service area's senior population is projected to grow 29.1%.

-In 2016, the majority of households in SDC reported that the primary language spoken at home was English only (62.5%), while 22.6% identified as bilingual and 9.7% cited their primary language spoken at home as Spanish only.
-As of 2016, 13.6% of SDC's population ages 25 and older had no high school diploma (or equivalency).
-Please see Table 11 for more SDC demographic data.
+In 2016, the majority of households in SDC's south region reported that the primary language spoken at home was a language other than English only.
+Thirty-seven percent reported they were bilingual and an additional 19.1% cited their primary language spoken at home as Spanish only.
+According to 2015-2017 CHIS data, residents of the south region were more likely to report limited English proficiency and being in fair or poor health compared to SDC overall.
+As of 2016, 22.2% of the region's population ages 25 and older had no high school diploma (or equivalency).
+Please see Table 11 for additional demographic data for the south region.

-5 Speedtrack, Inc.; US Census Bureau.
+&lt;sup>4 Speedtrack, Inc.; US Census Bureau

-6 County of San Diego HHSA, Public Health Service, Community Health Statistics Unit, 2018.
+&lt;sup>5 County of San Diego HHSA, Public Health Service, Community Health Statistics Unit, 2018.
 Demographic Profiles, 2016, and U.S. Census Bureau, American Community Survey 2012-2016.